 - 1. This policy and the associated procedures ("Policy") apply to all research activities conducted under the auspices of CMU, whether or not they are externally funded.
 This Policy applies to any individual paid by, holding an appointment from, or affiliated with CMU, such as faculty members, post-doctoral fellows, trainees, technicians and other staff members, guest researchers, independent contractors, graduate students and undergraduate students (the latter subject to Section I.B.2 below).
-Such persons are subject to this Policy regardless of whether their research is conducted on or through the main campus in Mount Pleasant, Michigan, the centers of ProfEd, or elsewhere. - 2.
+Such persons are subject to this Policy regardless of whether their research is conducted on or through the main campus in Mount Pleasant, Michigan, online, through Innovation and Online centers, or elsewhere. - 2.
 This policy shall apply to students involved in the following research and creative endeavors: - a.
 Those conducted jointly with a CMU faculty or staff member or with any person from another university. - b.
 Those externally funded under a grant or contract to CMU or internally funded by CMU. - c.
 Those expected (imminently or eventually) to be published, presented, or shared with the broader academic community outside the student's classroom. - d.
 Those done in conjunction with a thesis or dissertation, and - e.
 Those done in conjunction with a graduate Plan B paper, which also satisfy 2.a, 2.b, or 2.c above.

-Authority: M. Rao, President History: 1992, 6/26/95
+Authority: Robert O. Davies, President

+History: 1992, 6/26/95; position/title review-update 2020-06-24; 9/1/2008